yokoro13/terminal-lib/README.md

 # terminal-lib

-This library provides terminal features for multi platforms.
+This library provides terminal features to multi platforms.

 (such as Screen, Cursor and Escape Sequence)